 Twelve Hikes in the Soča Valley in Slovenian Mountains

 Beautiful and rugged, the Soča Valley has an otherworldly charm.
-The Soča River of a striking turquoise emerald color snakes through this theatrical valley, forming gorges, crystalline pools and coves, whereas the surrounding hills and mountains rise in a near-to-vertical manner with countless waterfalls plummeting down the steep walls.
-The drive through the valley is just an hour long, yet it seems that every side road takes you to even more spectacular places, tightly tucked away from the mainstream attractions.
-One would need weeks if not months to visit all the beautiful places that the Soča Valley has to offer.
+The Soča River, with its striking turquoise-emerald color, winds through this dramatic valley, forming gorges, crystalline pools, and hidden coves.
+Meanwhile, the surrounding hills and mountains rise almost vertically, with countless waterfalls cascading down their steep slopes.
+The drive through the valley takes just an hour, yet it feels as though every side road leads to even more spectacular places, tucked away from the main tourist routes.
+One would need weeks, if not months, to explore all the beauty the Soča Valley has to offer.

-I feel fortunate to have visited the Soča Valley numerous times in the past with the last visit a couple of weeks ago.
-Based on my past scoutings I’ve prepared a list of recommended hikes in the Soča Valley, from rolling meadows, to beautiful waterfalls, hikes along crystal-clear rivers or to the gorgeous mountains and alpine lakes in the surrounding Triglav National Park.
+I feel fortunate to have visited the Soča Valley many times, most recently just a couple of weeks ago.
+Based on these experiences, I’ve put together a list of recommended hikes in the area—from rolling meadows and scenic waterfalls to trails along crystal-clear rivers, as well as routes leading into the stunning mountains and alpine lakes of Triglav National Park.

 Here is a list of hikes in the Soča Valley that you absolutely shouldn’t miss if you love hiking in pristine nature.

-As the sun sparkles over the emerald green Soča River, which winds from its source at 990 meters above Trenta all the way to the Adriatic Sea at Italy’s Trieste, the surrounding hills and mountains call for an adventure.
-There are numerous options in the Soča Valley and it would be wrong to think that one would only visit it for the river.
-While the Soča River is truly spectacular, the Soča Valley is so much more!
-It is interwoven with various hiking trails that bring us either high up into the alpine world, or to hidden waterfalls, gorgeous lakes, and mysterious remains of WWI.
+As the sun sparkles on the emerald-green Soča River, which winds from its source at 990 meters above Trenta all the way to the Adriatic Sea near Trieste in Italy, the surrounding hills and mountains seem to invite adventure.
+There are countless options to explore in the Soča Valley, and it would be a mistake to think it’s only worth visiting for the river.
+While the Soča River is truly spectacular, the valley offers so much more.
+A network of diverse hiking trails leads either high into the alpine world or to hidden waterfalls, stunning lakes, and the evocative remains of World War I.

 Continue reading.